- Departments & Offices A-E

 The Durham Emergency Communications Center (DECC) is the primary public safety answering point for the City and County of Durham.
-Guided by the City’s Strategic Plan (PDF), the center helps to ensure that Durham is a safe and secure community by providing around-the-clock 911 access and services to the residents and user agencies in and around Durham County.
+Guided by the City’s Strategic Plan, the center helps to ensure that Durham is a safe and secure community by providing around-the-clock 911 access and services to the residents and user agencies in and around Durham County.
 The geographic service area encompasses 296 square miles with approximately 250,000 residents.

 Services include, but are not limited to:

 - Dispatch of police, fire, and emergency medical services

 911 Update from the Durham Emergency Communications Center DirectorAn update from the Durham Emergency Communications Center Director on call response times.
 Read on...